 are represented as GTID sets.
 In addition, the functions

-When GTIDs are in use, the slave has no need for any nonlocal
+When GTIDs are in use, the replica has no need for any

-data, such as the name of a file on the master and a position
+nonlocal data, such as the name of a file on the source and a

-within that file.
-All necessary information for synchronizing
+position within that file.
+All necessary information for

-with the master is obtained directly from the replication data
+synchronizing with the source is obtained directly from the

-stream.
-From the perspective of the database administrator or
+replication data stream.
+From the perspective of the database

-developer, GTIDs entirely take the place of the file-offset
+administrator or developer, GTIDs entirely take the place of

-pairs previously required to determine points for starting,
+the file-offset pairs previously required to determine points

-stopping, or resuming the flow of data between master and slave.
+for starting, stopping, or resuming the flow of data between

-This means that, when you are using GTIDs for replication, you
+source and replica.
+This means that, when you are using GTIDs

 MASTER_LOG_POS options in the